 The 9% rate, or low tariff, applies to a number of products and services, such as food products, medicines, books (also e-books), newspapers, magazines, online publications, and paint and plaster work on homes.

 21 % rate

 The 21 % rate is also called the general tariff.
 This is the most common rate.
 The 21 % applies to all other products and services, unless there is a reason for exemption or reverse charging VAT.

 View the extensive Dutch-language list of goods and services for which the different tariffs apply.

 Exemption from VAT

 Businesses in certain sectors and businesses that perform certain activities are exempt from VAT.
-This means that their customers are not charged VAT.
-The following activities are some of those exempt from charging VAT, see the Dutch Tax and Customs Administration website for a full list of tax exemptions (in Dutch):
+This means that their customers pay no VAT.
+The following activities are some of those exempt from charging VAT:

 Special VAT arrangements